Newspaper Page Text

 A near capacity audience attend

-Abbic Mitchell, soprano, at Sisters
+Abbie Mitchell, soprano, at Sillers

 chapel.
-Spelman college.
-Her well
+Spelman college Her well

-selected program comprised variety
+sell cted program comprised variety

-with compositions by Irach Schu
+with compositions by Dadi Schu

 Burleigh and Cook